BBQ Gas Regulator – Barbecue Gas Hose and Regulator

 O-Ring Seal

-The standard BBQ gas regulator in Australia is a gas regulator with a LCC27 or POL fitting.
+The standard BBQ gas bottle regulator in Australia has a POL or LCC27 gas bottle fitting.

 You should always inspect the gas regulator for damage, paying special attention to the connector, which screws into the gas bottle.